nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 <div align="center">
 <img src='/images/thaw_cartoon5.png' width='500' height='500'>
 </div>
+*Simulation created by the author of this article with deal.ii and Blender*
 ## Thermo-hydro-mechanical coupling

 To couple flow [H], deformation[M], and energy [T], we need to consider thermo-hydro-mechanical models that take into account phase change [T] as well.